Welcome to High School Mountain Biking for the Highlands Ranch area!

-Boys and Girls from the Highlands Ranch area high schools (Rock Canyon, Thunder Ridge, Mountain Vista and Valor) will make up the team.
+Boys and Girls from the Highlands Ranch area high schools (Rock Canyon, Thunder Ridge, Mountain Vista, HRHS, and Valor) will make up the team.
 We even have a few folks who reside in this area but attend other schools/home school.

 Both experienced and beginner riders are welcome.
 In fact, we have many riders who barely rode a bike at all before joining the team!
 Don’t be shy.
 Your skill level will increase tremendously after a few weeks of practice.

 The team is affiliated with NICA, Colorado High School League, and the area high schools.

 A great deal of information is over on the high school league website: www.Coloradomtb.org, and we are beginning to have more information on our own website.
 Please free free to email the team, if you have specific questions: email@example.com.

 The Colorado High School mountain bike league is a fall sport.
 Typically, the season starts around the beginning of August, and ends at the end of October, with a team celebration finishing up the season at the beginning of November.

 Our Highlands Ranch area High School teams travel (together) to 4 conference races, as well as a state championship race.
 Athletes from all Highlands Ranch area High schools are welcome to train and race.
 While racing is not mandatory, it is encouraged.
 All Highlands Ranch area high schools will practice, travel, and race together.
 The heart of the High School team is skill development embedded in a culture of fun and team camaraderie.
 Talk to anyone on the team, and they will tell you: the season is so much more than a handful of races!

 All riders will need to register with the Colorado League and are responsible for all race fees.
 Check out our Quick Guide for all the details on signing up.

 Note that scholarships and loaner equipment may be available through the Junior Development Team.